 HARD ROCK CAFE DISCOUNTS

-Classic AAA membership costs $66 per year (that may vary with geographic location; AAA runs different programs by region) and an additional member costs $20.
+Classic AAA membership costs $67 per year (that may vary with geographic location; AAA runs different programs by region) and an additional member costs $20.
 Between the hotel discounts, parking discounts and dining discounts, I’m sure I break even.
-That means I get the security of having roadside assistance for free.
+That means I get the security of having roadside assistance for free, although several people pointed out that roadside assistance is also a perk of the Sapphire Reserve card.

 If you’re not a AAA member, they do have a referral link (CLICK HERE) where you can get $20 off your renewal (so you’re not saving now but you will save when you renew for next year).
 They’ll also give me a $20 credit on my renewal (We always appreciate if you use our links because that helps us keep the lights on here at YMMV headquarters).